RustyRaindeer/adventurer3-orcaslicer-profile/README.md

 <br />

 > [!NOTE]
-> ## This work has now been merged into OrcaSlicer as of commit [878a7a0](https://github.com/SoftFever/OrcaSlicer/commit/878a7a0e58ce1c377ee5b09dc8eb25f777f69cf7)
+> ## This fork is to add a Python post processing script for working around temperature and fan control issues.

 <br />
 <br />